Policy and strategy

 After extensive consultation, we developed Woman-centred care: Strategic directions for Australian maternity services to:

-- provide overarching national strategic directions to support Australia’s high-quality maternity care system
+- give national strategic direction to support Australia’s high-quality maternity care system

-- enable improvements in line with contemporary practice, evidence and international developments.
+- improve service delivery in line with contemporary practice, evidence and international developments.

 This national strategy supports the delivery of maternity services to women from conception until 12 months after the pregnancy or birth.